 Aisha took all this with a hope of better tomorrow as she believed in KARMA and left things on time to tell.
 She waited for time to do what it was suppose to do.

-Aisha is a strong believer in Karma and tried to follow her life with the same perspective that what you do is going to come back to you in one way or another.
-She believed that she too had to face a tough time in marriage due to some karma of hers.
+Aisha believed in Karma and tried to follow her life with the same perspective that what you do is going to come back to you in one way or another.
+She believed that she too had to face a tough time in her marriage due to some past karma of hers.
 A price she was paying now.

 Karma is here to stay.
 It’s not going anywhere and it’s watching.
 It knows when it has to act and it will act at the right time hitting where it’s needed.
 Your good acts will be reciprocated with a better return while a bad deed will find its own way to get back to you.
 So be wise and act clean.
 Don’t mess up.
 What you do is going to come back to you soon or later.